Best practices

-This section describes best practices for loading data into Exasol.
+Learn about best practices for optimal performance when loading data into Exasol.

 Use ELT instead of ETL

-- It provides fast and easy integration of data from the staging area into the target schema.
+• Integration of data from the staging area into the target schema is fast and uncomplicated.

 Data transformation

-When transforming the source data within Exasol, processing data as data sets is more efficient than row-based processing.
-When transforming data as data sets, the process is as follows:
+Processing data as data sets is more efficient than row-based processing.
+When you transform data as data sets, the process is as follows:

-- Check all rows and set error codes
+2. Check all rows and set error codes as needed

-- Integrate all correct rows in the target tables
+3. Integrate all valid rows into the target tables

-- Optional – keep invalid data on the staging area for further processing
+Any invalid data can optionally be kept in the staging area for further processing.

 Primary key constraint check

-Since Exasol does not support cursors, execute all checks on the data within the staging area, and integrate only the transformed and checked data into the target schema.
-For example:
+Since Exasol does not support cursors, the best practice is to execute all checks on the data within the staging area, and then integrate only the transformed and checked data into the target schema.

-Therefore, only the new sales positions are transferred from the staging table to target schema, leaving the erroneous entries in the staging table with an appropriate error message.
+In the following example, we have a fact table SALES_POSITIONS with primary keys SALES_ID and POSITION_ID and the foreign key SALES_ID, and a staging table SALES_POS_UPDATE (which only includes the relevant columns).
+Only new sales positions are transferred from the staging table to target schema, while invalid entries remain in the staging table with an appropriate error message.

 UPDATE STG.SALES_POS_UPDATE su